majordomo-consulting/boilerplate.html.snipcart/README.md

 ### Deployment

 The simplicity of this site allows for a very wide range of deployments.
-For a simple method that uses GitHUB and Netlify, click on the icon under deploy here:
+For a simple method that uses GitHub and Netlify, click on the icon under deploy here:

 https://majordomo.consulting/training/